benjaminadolph/fine_backend/README.md

 # BACKEND SPECIFIC: START NODE.JS-SERVER WITH REMOTE DATABASE (E.G. MONGODB ATLAS)

-IMPORTANT: change link from 'mongodb://user1:test123@mongo:27017/fine_mongodb' to process.env.DB_CONNECTION in app.js in line 14 and set the correct variable in the .env-file to use e.g. MongoDB-Atlas
+IMPORTANT: change link from 'mongodb://user1:test123@mongo:27017/fine_mongodb' to process.env.DB_CONNECTION in app.js in line 14 and set the correct address in the .env-file to use e.g. MongoDB-Atlas
 ## Project setup
 -> inside the fine_backend-Folder
 `npm install`